Boulder Field Trip Ideas

 Great for: Art, history, social justice, P.E.

-Boulder has seen an explosion of murals in the last two years, with at least 90 popping up in that timeframe.
-The latest round of 38 in the Street Wise Boulder series all share a theme of social justice.
+Boulder has seen an explosion of murals in the last few years, with at least 135 popping up in that timeframe.
+The latest round in the Street Wise Boulder series all shares a theme of "ARTivism," encouraging conversations around social justice.
 Check out our mural page and look for the “family-friendly” notation to know which are most accessible for children.

 Resources: The History of Street Art